Chicken Cordon Bleu is a classic French dinner. This recipe is a fun twist, turning it into a sandwich, making it perfect for lunch or dinner!

-If you’re anything like me there is a mountain of turkey, mashed potatoes and other heavy (delicious) foods headed your way on Thursday – so I’m doing everything I can to keep it simple in the kitchen before hand.
+If you're anything like me there is a mountain of turkey, mashed potatoes and other heavy but delicious foods headed your way on Thursday, so I'm doing everything I can to stay away from poultry and keep things simple in the kitchen until then.

-Well, this isn’t as far away from poultry or kinda heavy as I have mandated for the rest of the week, but it was pretty tasty and fit the simple requirement.
+Well, this chicken Cordon Bleu sandwich isn't as far away from poultry or kinda heavy as I have mandated for the rest of the week, but it was pretty tasty and fit the simple requirement.

-Here;s a shocker for you, I have never ‘fried’ chicken before.
-Why not?!
-I have always thought it to be way to unhealthy, soggy, and time consuming (not to mention in these parts the only thing that counts as ‘fried chicken’ is KFC, and well, ew).
-This was awesome!
-Crispy, golden brown and delicious!
-I could have just eaten the chicken alone (and probably did eat more than my fair share).
+Crispy, golden brown and delicious.
+I could have eaten the chicken alone (and probably did eat more than my fair share).
 The whole sandwich came together super quickly and was rather filling.
-I had everything done and ready in less time then it took the quick oven fries to be done.
+I had everything done and ready in less time then it took the quick oven baked French fries to finish cooking.

 Chicken Cordon Bleu Sandwich

-From America’s Test Kitchens 30-Minutes Suppers Winter 2010
+From America's Test Kitchen 30-Minute Suppers Winter 2010

 - 2 large eggs, lightly beaten